oneminutesoup/Computer-lip-vision-constructor/README.md

 1. Run `collect.py` to record audio clips of yourself speaking a chosen word and save them to a directory.
     - First, enter the word you want to collect data for.
     - If this is your first time running the script, do not enter a lip distance (it will calibrate itself).
-2. View `/training/3DCNN.ipynb` to see how I trained the speech recognition model on my collected data.
-3. Use `predict_live.py` to test the trained model in a live demo.
+2. Use `predict_live.py` to test the trained model in a live demo.

 ## Challenges and Problems Encountered

 During the development of this project, several technical challenges were encountered:

 1. **Dataset Creation**:
-   - Constructing a high-quality, diverse dataset involved significant time investment.
+   - Constructing a high-quality, diverse dataset required a ridiculous amount of time to complete.
 Ensuring consistency in video recording conditions and accurately labeling each clip presented difficulties, affecting the overall reliability of the training data.

 2. **Model Training**:
    - Training the model required substantial computational resources.
 The optimization of hyperparameters, such as learning rates and batch sizes, demanded multiple iterations.
 Achieving convergence and preventing overfitting necessitated careful tuning and the use of regularization techniques.

-3. **Real-time Inference**:
-   - Achieving efficient real-time performance while maintaining high accuracy was challenging.
-The model's inference speed and latency were critical, requiring optimization of the model architecture and processing pipeline to handle live inputs effectively.

-4. **System Compatibility**:
-   - The live prediction script faced compatibility issues across different operating systems and hardware configurations.
-Ensuring consistent performance across diverse setups required adjustments to the system dependencies and calibration settings.

-5. **File Size Limitations**:
-   - Managing large model files for upload and distribution posed constraints.
-Due to file size restrictions, the more accurate model weights could not be shared, limiting the accessibility of the model's full potential.
+Was heavily limited by the gpu power of my PC.

 ## Future Improvements